suryajeetlondhe/flutter_interview_questions/README.md

 dynamically.

 ---

-56) What is a Singleton Class in Dart?
+56.What is a Singleton Class in Dart?
+---
-    A Singleton Class is a design pattern where only one instance of a class is created and shared across the entire app.
+A Singleton Class is a design pattern where only one instance of a class is created and shared
+    across the entire app.
 It ensures that the same object is used whenever it’s accessed.

 Why Use Singleton?